vishal17209/RL_Project_Group4_2019/README.md

 Tkinter | sudo apt-get install python-tk

 ## Running Game
-Use the following command to get all the possible options for pacman.py

-` python pacman.py --help `

 To train the model use

 ` python pacman.py -n 10010 -l layoutName -g DirectionalGhost -r -q `

-This will create record files under ` minicontest1/records/ ` or ` minicontest5/records/ `
+This will add record files under ` minicontest1/records/ ` or ` minicontest5/records/ `

 Options | Description
 -------------|--------------
-  -h, --help         |   show this help message and exit -n GAMES, --numGames=GAMES + 10 | the number of GAMES to play [Default: 1] -l LAYOUT_FILE, --layout=LAYOUT_FILE | the LAYOUT_FILE from which to load the map layout [Options: In layouts/ directory, Default: test51]
+  -n GAMES, --numGames=GAMES | the number of GAMES to play, GAMES-numTraining will be used for testing (numTraining is a hyperparamter in the classes of agents in myAgents.py) [Default: 1]
+  -l LAYOUT_FILE, --layout=LAYOUT_FILE | the LAYOUT_FILE from which to load the map layout [Options: In layouts/ directory, Default: test51]
   -q, --quietTextGraphics | Generate minimal output and no graphics -g TYPE, --ghosts=TYPE | the ghost agent TYPE in the ghostAgents module to use [Options: DirectionalGhost, RandomGhost, Default: RandomGhost]
-  -r, --recordActions |  Writes game histories to a file (named by the time they were played)
+  -r, --recordActions |  Writes game histories to a file (last 10 episodes will be recorded)

 ## Replaying Records
-Use Bash script ` script.sh ` to run all the records under the ` minicontest1/ ` or ` minicontest5/ ` directory
+Use Bash script ` script.sh ` to run all the records under the ` minicontest1/records/ ` or ` minicontest5/records/ ` directory

                                                 OR

 Use the following python command
 ` python pacman.py --replay=FILNAME -l layoutName `

+` layoutName ` should be consistent with training layout

 ## Changing Parameters
 * To change parameters for agents change the parameters change paramters in ` __init__ ` function of the corresponding agent class in myAgent.py